-Raising additional capital may cause dilution to our holders, including purchasers of our ordinary shares in this offering, restrict the operations or require us to relinquish rights to the technologies or product candidates.
+Raising additional capital may cause dilution to our holders, restrict the operations or require us to relinquish rights to the technologies or product candidates.

 We expect that significant additional capital may be needed in the future to continue the planned operations, including developing and introducing new courses, conducting research and development activities and costs associated with operating a public company.
 Until such time, if ever, as we can generate substantial revenue through the VIE's business operations, we expect to finance the cash needs through any or a combination of securities offerings, debt financings, license and collaboration agreements and research grants.
 If we raise capital through securities offerings, such sales may also result in material dilution to our existing shareholders, and new investors could gain rights, preferences and privileges senior to the holders of our ordinary shares.